Fortran-FOSS-Programmers/ford/README.md

 ./ford/reader.py to convert fixed-form syntax into free-form, it should not be difficult (see the approach taken by [f90doc](http://erikdemaine.org/software/f90doc/)).
-However, it is not a priority for me at this time (since I regard fixed-form Fortran as an abomination which should be wiped from the face of this Earth).
+However, it is not a priority for me right now (since I regard fixed-form Fortran as an abomination which should be wiped from the face of this Earth).

 You can insert LaTeX into your documentation, which will be rendered by